historymaker118/MiyooMini-OnionOS-Wavedash/README.md

 A custom theme for the miyoo-mini cfw onion os inspired by super smash bros

 ### Notes
-There are currently two music tracks to choose from just change the file name from bgm_alt.mp3 to bgm.mp3 two use the second before installing.
+There are currently two music tracks to choose from just change the file name from bgm_alt.mp3 to bgm.mp3 to use the second before installing.